gustwindjs/gustwind/documentation/node-compatibility-plan.md

 This means the remaining Deno-based test surface is increasingly concentrated in the older shared HTMLisp and router suites rather than in the active Node runtime path.

+The next router-test cleanup step is now implemented:

+- `routers/utilities/*_test.ts` now runs under `node --test` instead of `Deno.test`
+- the quality gate now exercises router utility coverage through the Node test runner rather than the Deno test runner

+This means the remaining Deno-based test surface is now concentrated more narrowly in the older HTMLisp suites and related parsing/utilities coverage, not in the active router/runtime helpers.

 The next lockfile cleanup step is now implemented:

 - the obsolete Deno lockfiles have been removed